After a Turbulent Year, Diana Seung Gets Jack Wolfskin Back on Track

 And in recent days, Jack Wolfskin North America signed on two new retailers: Sporting Life in Canada and BlueZone Sports in the Tahoe/Reno area.
 More doors should be announced soon, now that Seung can finally start to tell the brand story she began sharing before shifting gears.

-“It’s amazing to see that some of these great retailers have an appetite for new brands and that they are getting behind Jack Wolfskin,” Seung says.
+“It’s amazing to see that some of these great retailers have an appetite for new brands and that they are getting behind Jack Wolfskin,” Seung said.
 “They love our sustainability story.
 They love the quality of the product.
 It’s been motivating for me just to see the response because I think there’s a lot of value in this brand.”

 It’s not surprising that Seung refused to bow to the difficulties of the past year.
 After all, the former Backcountry executive jumped into the fray in 2019 when she took over as interim CEO of Camber Outdoors after a misstep from the organization.